Skip to main content

 Stage-2, the sender gateway G1 must deliver a signed assertion that

-it has performed the correct lock (burn) on the asset in origin
+it has correctly performed the relevant action on the asset within

-If that assertion is accepted by gateway G2, it must in return
+If that signed assertion is accepted by gateway G2, it must in return

-transmit a signed receipt to gateway G1 that it has created (minted)
+transmit a signed receipt to gateway G1 that it has correctly

-The Stage-3 flows commits gateways G1 and G2 to the burn and mint in
+The Stage-3 flows commit gateways G1 and G2 to the burn and mint in

 Stage-2.
 The sender gateway G1 must make the lock on the asset in

-origin network NW1 to be permanent (burn).
-The receiver gateway G2
+the origin network NW1 to be permanent (burn).
+The receiver gateway

 correct beneficiary.

-The reader is directed to [SATP-ARCH] for further discussion of this
+The reader is directed to [ARCH] for further discussion of this

 model.